 Most of the corporate frauds in 1990-2000s involved the companies showing super-normal growth in revenues & profits.
 However, upon analysis of cash flows, it could easily be deciphered that the earnings were not backed by cash flows.
 Therefore, all the investors started analyzing cash flow statements to see whether the profits are being converted into cash flow from operations to verify the genuineness of earnings.

-These techniques mainly focused on either shifting investing/financing inflow to operating section or shifting operating outflow to investing section.
+These techniques mainly focused on either shifting investing/financing inflow to the operating section or shifting operating outflow to the investing section.
 The book “Financial Shenanigan” classifies such attempts under following headings: